Status: Not yet recruiting

-The purpose of this study is to learn more about the symptoms and characteristics of people with autism spectrum disorders and PTEN mutations with the goal of gaining more information about risk management and identify biomarkers (symptoms or characteristics of a disease at a certain stage) for intervention studies.
+The purpose of this study is to learn more about the symptoms and characteristics of people with autism spectrum disorders (ASD) and/or PTEN mutations with the goal of gaining more information about risk management and identifying biomarkers (symptoms or characteristics of a disease at a certain stage) for intervention studies.

 For Diseases: PTEN hamartoma tumor syndrome, Cowden syndrome, Autism spectrum disorder, PTEN-related disorders

 PTEN is a gene which, when mutated, can cause tumors or growths in the body.
-Individuals with a PTEN mutation can also have developmental delays, autism spectrum disorder or other impairments.
+Individuals with a PTEN mutation can also have developmental delays, autism spectrum disorder, or other neurobehavioral difficulties.
 Studies in the past suggest that there is a link between autism and PTEN gene mutations.
-The purpose of this research study is to carefully track the phenotypic (physical) and molecular characteristics of PTEN ASD and identify biomarkers for intervention studies.
+The purpose of this research study is to carefully track the phenotypic (physical) and molecular characteristics of ASD associated with PTEN mutations (PTEN ASD) and identify biomarkers for intervention studies.

 About this Study

-This study is taking place at 4 institutions throughout the country: Boston Children's Hospital, Cleveland Clinic, Stanford University Medical Center and University of California at Los Angeles.
+This study is taking place at 5 institutions throughout the country: Boston Children's Hospital, Cleveland Clinic, Cincinnati Children's Hospital Medical Center, Stanford University Medical Center and University of California at Los Angeles.

 To be eligible to participate, you must meet the following criteria:

 - Individuals above 18 months of age at the time of consent